mhdadk/stack-exchange-backup/README.md

 ```
 where `<user id>` should be replaced with your own `user id` that you obtained by following the instructions under the "Getting started" section above.
 See the "Format" section below for details on the format of the files that are downloaded.

-NOTE: you may notice that there are fewer answers downloaded under the `answers` directory
+**NOTE**: you may notice that, for some SE sites, there are fewer answers downloaded
-for a specific SE site than the number of answers shown on the SE site itself online.
-The
+under the `answers` directory than the number of answers shown on the SE site itself
-reason for this is that more than one of your answers may be associated with the same question.
-In this
+online.
+The reason for this is that more than one of your answers may be associated with
-case, the question and your multiple answers for it are downloaded once only.
+the same question.
+In this case, the question and your multiple answers for it are
+downloaded once only.

 # Format